 At 12pm, we were ready to check out.
 I gulped down my last can of Chang Beer and proceeded to the airport.
-A car doesn’t just provide convenience, it also shaved off some expenditures such as to and fro airport transfers.
+A rental car doesn’t just provide convenience, it also shaved off some expenditures such as to and fro airport transfers.
 At just S$30+ per day, I think it’s totally worth it!

 At the Phuket Airport, you can find some cafes at the public area.
 If you need food, enter the transit area and proceed to Level 4 – there are ample food options.
 After loading some beauty products from the DFS, I bid adieus to Phuket.
 I’ll be back for sure!